Why Do You Feel Things Too Deeply? The Weight of Being Spiritually Sensitive

 The overlap between spiritual sensitivity and certain medical conditions is close enough to fool anyone โ including practitioners who should know better.
 And the cost of misidentification isn’t abstract.
 It’s years of trying to manage a biochemical issue with energetic tools that were never designed for that job.

 The practical boundary between medical and spiritual is pattern specificity.
 Spiritual sensitivity is lifelong โ it didn’t start last year.
 It was present in childhood, recognizable across decades.
-If the intensity is new, if it arrived alongside physical symptoms that weren’t there before, if it showed up during or after a period of sustained physical stress โ the first conversation needs to happen with a doctor, not a spiritual advisor.
+If the intensity is new, if it arrived alongside physical tension the body may be holding that wasnโt there before, if it showed up during or after a period of sustained physical stress โ the first conversation needs to happen with a doctor, not a spiritual advisor.

 What the Weight Costs You โ And What It Builds